Skip to main content

 • All teams must register with an expression of interest from their head teacher.

-• The Planet Hack is released after a launch webinar - teams will receive an email with the challenge, marking rubric, and submission instructions
+• The Planet Hack is released after the opening ceremony - teams will receive a link to join online, and following the launch, teams will receive an email with the challenge and submission instructions.

 • We encourage teams to represent diversity in their members, as it enhances the richness of perspectives and problem-solving approaches.